shawnsoltesz/FirstBankOfSuncoast/README.md

 Statement (preformatted report that displays transaction history for last >= 30 days) Utilize LINQ expressions for pulling last 30 days and then sorting in ascending order.

+- Checking
+- Savings

-When prompting for an amount to deposit or withdraw always ensure the amount is positive.
-The value we store in the Transaction shall be positive as well. (e.g. a Transaction that is a withdraw of 25 both inputs and records a positive 25)
+When prompting for an amount to withdraw, always compare the amount against the balance to ensure the balance amount after the transaction remains positive.
+Negative balances are forbidden.
+Upon processing the transaction, the balance value we store in the Transaction list shall be positive as well. (e.g. a Transaction that is a withdraw of $25 both inputs and records a positive $25)